Upon reading my brief review of Heaven Is For Real did you, too, not end up asking that question?

 As I watched (writes Todd) a montage of Akiane’s artwork play across my computer screen, the narrator said, “Akiane describes God as vividly as she paints him”. (p 143)

 That was similar to how Colton spoke of Jesus – both children spoke especially about His beautiful eyes.
 So his father told Colton to come and take a look, asking what was wrong with this one.
 The boy said nothing, just stared, and he was asked again – still silence and then he got nudged:

 My seven-year-old turned to look at me and said, “Dad, that one’s right”.

-Entitled “Prince of Peace, Resurrection”, her portrait can be seen below and as #3 in a slideshow of Akiane Artistry.
-The next slide is Jesus praying, “Father Forgive Them”.
-To learn how she saw and painted Him read For child art prodigy Akiane, Jesus is for real.
+Entitled “Prince of Peace, Resurrection”, her portrait can be seen in Akiane’s Official Gallery under ‘Age 8’ and the next year shows Jesus praying, “Father Forgive Them”.
+To learn how she saw and painted Him read For child art prodigy Akiane, Jesus is for real (link no longer available)